gregorysholl/mocha-utilities/README.md

 #### HttpHelper

 `HttpHelper` assists with handling HTTP/HTTPS requests and responses.
 It is constructed under the Builder pattern.
-The Builder is an inner class of the `HttpHelper`.
+The Builder is an inner class of the `HttpHelper` class.
 The following code demonstrates how to make a simple GET request.

 ```swift
 let handler = { (data: Data?, error: Error?) in